jpamata/jpamata.github.io/about.md

 ## Hi,
 <p align="justify">Welcome to my thinking space, my stash of notes and essays collected from my cabinet of curiosities.</p>

-<p align="justify">My main site, which is full of my thoughts from programming, can be visited by clicking the <strong>Back to Main Site</strong> button from the above menu, next to the Archives button.
-You can also visit it through this <a href="johnamata.com">link</a>.</p>

 ## About me
 <p align="justify">Some of my friends call me John, while some call me Ice.
 I'm a computer science undergrad from Asia Pacific College.</p>